 4. Chamomile infusion

-Chamomile flowers are a traditional remedy that fight eye-related problems.
-They contain components gently alleviate eye tissue and provide a refreshing effect for them.
+Chamomile flowers are a traditional remedy that can help to fight eye-related problems.
+They contain components that gently alleviate eye tissue and provide a refreshing effect for them.
 Therefore, a cup of chamomile tea is great for reducing the pressure that comes from glaucoma.

 - In a pot, heat up the two cups of water and chamomile flowers.

-- Afterwards, cover and let cool for 15 or 20 minutes.
+- Afterwards, cover and let it cool for 15 or 20 minutes.